 How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 Malnutrition has profound effects on the brain and mental health.
 When the body does not receive enough energy, nutrients, and fuel, the brain cannot function normally.
-This can lead to significant changes in mood, thinking, memory, behavior, and emotional regulation.
+This can lead to changes in mood, thinking, memory, behavior, and emotional regulation [1,2].

-Malnutrition is common in individuals struggling with eating disorders such as Anorexia Nervosa, Bulimia Nervosa, and Avoidant/Restrictive Food Intake Disorder, but it can also occur due to medical conditions, chronic illness, or severe dieting.
-Regardless of the cause, the effects on the brain can be serious—but the good news is that many of these changes are reversible with proper treatment and nutritional rehabilitation.
+Malnutrition is common in individuals struggling with eating disorders such as Anorexia Nervosa, Bulimia Nervosa, and Avoidant/Restrictive Food Intake Disorder, but it can also occur due to medical conditions, chronic illness, or severe dieting [1,3].
+Regardless of the cause, the effects on the brain can be serious—but the good news is that many of these changes improve with proper treatment and nutritional rehabilitation [4,5].

-In this article, we’ll explore how malnutrition impacts the brain, how it affects mental health, and how therapy and nutritional recovery can help restore healthy brain functioning.
+In this article, we’ll explore how malnutrition impacts the brain, how it affects mental health, and how therapy and nutritional recovery can help restore healthier brain functioning.

 Why the Brain Needs Adequate Nutrition